 Special work requirements

-Some areas on campus (i.e. University Police, Student Health Services, Trone Student Center, Dining Hall, Library and Facilities Services) must continue to provide services.
+Some areas on campus (i.e. University Police, Student Health Services, Trone Student Center, Dining Hall, Housing and Residence Life, Library and Facilities Services) must continue to provide services.
 Each of these areas has developed staffing plans for inclement weather and should review their plan with all employees in their department at this time.
 Employees should be directed to contact their supervisor for work hour information.
 University Police do not know and cannot authorize work schedules for other departments.

 As a general rule, the status of students accused of violating University regulations shall not be altered until a final determination has been made in regard to the charges against said student.
 However, the Vice President for Student Life or their designee may impose an interim withdrawal upon finding that the student's presence on campus constitutes a threat to the physical safety and well-being of the accused or of any member or guest of the university community or that said student's presence threatens the orderly progression of university academic or extracurricular activities.
 The student may not be eligible to attend classes and may not be allowed to continue residing in university housing unless approved by the Vice President for Student Life or designee.
 A student conduct hearing shall be scheduled within five (5) class days with the appropriate student conduct body and said student shall be notified of the hearing date, time and location.